Healthcare in Qatar: Hospitals

-Sidra Medical and Research Center is set to be the first of its kind in the Middle East region.
+Sidra Medical and Research Center was set to be the first center of its kind in the Middle East region during its establishment.
 Endowed with $7.9 billion by Qatar Foundation, it is a large-scale project designed with state-of-the-art healthcare and education facilities intended to provide health services to the whole GCC region.
+It currently serves as the only pediatric quaternary care hospital in the country.